-Here are top tips for living in the US on a shoestring budget.
+Here are ten tips for living in the US on a shoestring budget.

 1. Watch movies or read books and magazines for free

-The best resource for free movies rentals, books and magazines is your local library.
+Every city and town across the US boasts a public library.
+This is a great resource for free movies rentals, books, and magazines.
 All you need is a library card–which is very easy to get– as long as you have proof of your residence.
 If your library doesn’t have the title you are looking for, you can go online and request an interlibrary loan, i.e. a loan from one library to another and have it delivered to your local branch.
-It’s a perfectly too-good-to-be-true system and you almost expect there to be a catch.
-That catch comes in the form of library fines.
-When you don’t pay for something, the temptation is to just let it sit on your shelf without returning it.
-There are people who amass far more than a monthly Netflix fee in library fines every month.

 2. Get your hair and nails done for cheap

 Most beauty schools offer hair and beauty service for a very nominal fee.
-Usually in the five dollar range.
 Just google “beauty schools” to find one in your neighborhood.
 The services are provided by beauty school students.
 Ask for a senior student when you make the appointment, so you get someone who knows what they are doing.
 If not, you can be in in for long day in the chair with someone guessing their way through a hairdo– an experience that far outweighs the savings.

 3. Free wifi

-Again your local library has free wifi and if you don’t have a computer, you can also use one of theirs.
+If you have just moved to the US and haven’t had wifi installed at your home, there are several places you can access free wifi.
+Your local library has free wifi and if you don’t have a computer, you can also use one of theirs.
 Many malls, coffee shops and restaurants have free wifi.
-There are also coworking spaces that offer a daily drop in rate or a weekly complimentary coworking day.
+There are also coworking spaces that offer a daily drop-in rate or a weekly complimentary coworking day.